nshitolay/cse-15l-lab-reports/lab3.md

 # Commmand 1 - "grep -r -l"
 This command displays a list of filenames with the given pattern.
+This command is useful because it helps users quickly find the files they are looking for using a keyword.
+This may be used when there a several files in a directory and the user only wants files that are related a certain topic.

 **Example 1:**
 `grep -r -l "spaghetti" written_2`